Types of Steel Beams in UK Construction: UB, UC, RSJ and Beyond - Rackerman

 How do I know which section is required for my project?

-The structural engineer's drawings or beam schedule will specify whether a UB, UC, PFC or CHS is required, along with the nominal size, length and steel grade.
+The structural engineer's drawings or beam schedule will specify whether a UB, UC, PFC, CHS, SHS or RHS is required, along with the nominal size, length and steel grade.
 Do not substitute one section type for another without engineer approval — even where dimensions appear similar, the section properties differ.

 Are UBs and UCs interchangeable?